asdcl/Cetacean-mitogenome-gap-analysis/README.md

 > Sys.setenv(ENTREZ_KEY="YOUR_KEY_HERE")

 Citation:
-If you use or modify this code, please cite our paper:
+If you use or modify this code, please cite our paper: (manuscript submitted - reference will be updated when published)